vrunm/Financial_Dashboard/README.md

 ## **Sentiment Analysis**
-A local cross validation split was created by randomly sampling rows from the records of these companies.
+A local cross validation split was created by randomly sampling rows from the records of 12 companies across sectors like Technology,Finance,Retail and Pharma.

 The RoBERTa, FinBERT and DistilBERT models were fine-tuned for sentiment analysis.
 The best results were obtained using the fine-tuned **DistilBERT** model.
 It achieved an Accuracy of 91.11% and an ROC-AUC Score of 0.972.